ThinkEQ/assembly-solutions-ltd/src/pages/projects/brompton-bicycle-choose-asl-for-wiring-looms-and-cable-assemblies.md

     their quality is first class and deliveries are always on time, which is vital for our fast moving production lines!
 The sales and engineering team are an absolute pleasure to deal with, very friendly and quick to respond to any technical changes and quotations.
-It is very easy to say that ASL are one of our best suppliers! "
+It's very easy to say that ASL are one of our best suppliers! "
 seo:
   title: Brompton Bicycle
   description: Brompton Bicycle